osbornjd/EICJetSubstructure/README.md

 To execute the runSimWorkflow.py, you can run the following:

-python runSimWorkflow.py smeared truth 100 10 1000
+python runSimWorkflow.py smeared truth 100 10 9 1000 /base/path/to/your/jetSubstructure

-This corresponds to running the workflow and generating a smeared file called “smeared.root”, a truth file called “truth.root”, proton energy = 100 GeV, electron energy = 10 Gev, and for 1000 events.
+This corresponds to running the workflow and generating a smeared file called “smeared.root”, a truth file called “truth.root”, proton energy = 100 GeV, electron energy = 10 Gev, minimum Q2=9 GeV, and for 1000 events.
+The path argument is the base path on RCF to wherever you cloned this jetSubstructure repository.

+### Condor Submission

+RCF also has a condor batch processing system available.
+Condor submission jobs are available in the `condorEventGen` directory.
+The `csh` script can be run with similar arguments to the python `runSimWorkflow.py` script.
+The condor `.job` file is used to submit jobs to condor and can be used with the usual condor calls.
+See also the README in the directory `condorEventGen` directory.